City-of-Helsinki/kaavapino/README.md

     docker-compose build                # Builds project container from the Dockerfile docker-compose up -d                # Start all required services in the background docker-compose stop                 # Stop services
-    docker exec -it kaavapino-api bash  # Open bash into the django container
+    docker-compose down -v              # Stop services and remove containers and volumes docker exec -it kaavapino-api bash  # Open bash into the django container

 ### Install required system packages